nikriek/2048-clone/README.md

 2048 clone
 =========

 This is an open source clone of the famous 2048 game ([git.io/2048](http://git.io/2048)) for iOS devices.
+We made it using the newest SpriteKit library on iOS 7.

 ## Contributers
 * Niklas Riekenbrauck ([@nikriek](http://twitter.com/nikriek))